 - Click the arrow to the left of Today to set the date range to the past one year; click the arrow to the right of Today to set the date range to the future one year.

-You can use Teamup’s built-in filters to filter events by keywords, sub-calendar, or custom event field contents.
+Use Teamup’s built-in filters to filter events by keywords, sub-calendar, or custom event field contents.
 You can use filters in combination, as well.
 Find the filters on the left control panel of your calendar, below the list of sub-calendars.
-Here’s more information about filters.
+Here’s more information about using filters on a browser.

 Keywords: search events, text search, filter calendar data